mugiwaranolstar/PDM-group-33/README.md

 # PDM-group-33

-# Fire Truck Simulation with Planner Integration 🚒
+# Car Simulation with Planner Integration 🚒

-This project simulates a simplified fire truck robot in a virtual environment.
-It combines a custom **URDF model** of the fire truck with a **path-planning algorithm** that enables the robot to navigate through obstacles to reach a target building.
+This project simulates a simplified car robot in a virtual environment.
+It combines a custom **URDF model** of the car with a **path-planning algorithm** that enables the robot to navigate through obstacles to reach a target building.

 ![Robot Animation](Media/pyBullet_simulation.gif)